jcolag/SlackBackup/README.md

 1. Install _SlackBackup_ (exception:  If you're on Linux, you won't need to install an [AppImage](https://appimage.org/) package).
 1. Run!

+Please note that there is a nuisance bug where the checkboxes (displayed by [Bootswatch](https://bootswatch.com/), for those who care) are oddly offset to cover the label text.
+This only affects the installable versions, not development, making this somewhat difficult to figure out.

 For the people who want to see debugging information or make changes to the system, there's a bit of a process.
 You'll need to:

  1. Download or clone the repository (see the **Clone or download** button on [the GitHub page](https://github.com/jcolag/SlackBackup)).